Cohabitation agreement lawyers

 - What temporary arrangements will be put in place while you deal with your separation

-It's also worth mentioning that while judges are usually happy to be guided by them, aren't absolutely binding in law.
-So to protect you both as fully as possible, our family law experts are also able to draw your cohabitation agreement up as a formal legal deed if you wish to make it more formal.
+It's also worth mentioning that while judges are usually happy to be guided by them, cohabitation agreements aren't absolutely binding in law.
+So to protect you both as fully as possible, our cohabitation agreement lawyers are also able to draw your cohabitation agreement up as a formal legal deed if you wish to make it more formal.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well known solicitor and I just felt completely let down and not a priority.
 But with S&G - from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)